joelhawksley/identity/_drafts/2020-11-14-four-arguments-for-the-elimination-of-television.md

 > They argue that the images, created exclusively by men, formed the operative visual myths about women in America and that as the images spread and entered people’s minds, they became mirrors of reality.
 Men wanted their women to be that way; women, seeing only those images, attempt to and eventually did become like the images. [...]
 Nonetheless, because the images were very where, they began to dominate the reality, making women wish to be like men’s images of women, encouraging men to perceive women in those terms, and helping institute a power arrangement between the sexes that is only now being challenged”

-In many ways, redefining these images is the root of modern social movements such as marriage equality and Black Lives Matter.
+In many ways, redefining preconceived images is the root of modern social movements such as marriage equality and Black Lives Matter.

 ### Sensory cynicism